postcss/autoprefixer/CONTRIBUTING.md

 * Add unit tests to:
   - `test/autoprefixer.test.js` to test that Autoprefixer works with Chrome and Edge browsers adds only -webkit- prefix.
 [See details here](https://github.com/postcss/autoprefixer/commit/73c7b6ab090a9a9a03869b3099096af00be7eb7d)
   - `test/cases/background-clip.css` TODO: Explain how to add unit test to the CSS
+  - Run yarn test
+  - Push branch with updated commits to your copy of the fork
+  - Create and send PR to Autoprefixer

 ## Changing an existing prefix